open-resources/physics_bank/content/public/004.Kinematics(1D)/Topic Outcome/A Coyote and a Rat/A Coyote and a Rat.md

     label: $x_{\text{coyote}}(t_{\text{catch}}) = x_{\text{rat}}(t_{\text{catch}})
       = $
     suffix: $\rm{m}$
+myst:
   substitutions:
     params:
       vars:
         title: A Coyote and a Rat
-    d_x: 24
+      d_x: 23
       v_r: 7
-    a_c: 6
+      a_c: 4
 ---
 # {{ params.vars.title }}
 A coyote notices a rat running past it, toward a bush where the rat will be safe.